CanarysAutomations/report-builder/README.md

 We have 3 queries to fetch **User**, **User activity** and **Organization data**.
 These queries are sent in a single request to generate the report based on the response received.

-## Current Challenges
+## :warning: Current Challenges

-- The data is presented in this way when we need to search GitHub for organisational level information
+- When we need to check GitHub for information at the organisational level, the data is presented in this way

   ![img](./images/github-search-window.PNG)